The following activities nurture essential:

 - Large basket

-- Assorted loaves of fresh breads from around the world
+- Assorted fresh breads from around the world

 - Printed images of national flags, art, and maps that depict the countries where the breads are made